Make the most of open days

 In order to get the most out of the day make sure to prepare as much as possible, checking out the courses you are interested in before you arrive.
 You can do that (here on our Programmes page).

 Download or print our map, to make sure you know exactly where you are going.
-Rosebank College currently has five campuses, and they are spread across South Africa.
+Rosebank College currently has nine campuses, and they are spread across South Africa.

 Some important questions to ask are: